Saximn/privastream/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please send an email to security@privastream.ai with the following information:
+Instead, please send an email to privastream.opensource@gmail.com with the following information:

 - A description of the vulnerability
 - Steps to reproduce the issue